awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-requestvalidator.md

 ## Properties<a name="aws-resource-apigateway-requestvalidator-properties"></a>

 `Name`  <a name="cfn-apigateway-requestvalidator-name"></a>
-The name of this request validator\.
+The name of this RequestValidator
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RestApiId`  <a name="cfn-apigateway-requestvalidator-restapiid"></a>
-The identifier of the targeted API entity\.
+The string identifier of the associated RestApi\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ValidateRequestBody`  <a name="cfn-apigateway-requestvalidator-validaterequestbody"></a>
-Indicates whether to validate the request body according to the configured schema for the targeted API and method\.
+A Boolean flag to indicate whether to validate a request body according to the configured Model schema\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ValidateRequestParameters`  <a name="cfn-apigateway-requestvalidator-validaterequestparameters"></a>
-Indicates whether to validate request parameters\.
+A Boolean flag to indicate whether to validate request parameters \(`true`\) or not \(`false`\)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)